FOUR MOLECULAR VARIANTS EXPLAINED

 Hearing your doctor utter the words HER2-positive, HR-positive, triple-negative, or BRCA mutation can be devastating — even for the most resilient person.
 Simply put, breast cancer is a complex disease.
 A diagnosis can be derived from any combination of the factors listed above — or, none at all.

-The National Cancer Institute (Bethesda, MD) has outlined four molecular subtypes of the disease.
+The National Cancer Institute has outlined four molecular subtypes of the disease.
 Each subtype is categorized by the cancer’s hormone receptor (HR) status and the level of expression from the HER2 gene.
 These cellular distinctions lead patients on different treatment journeys because the cancer subtype determines the drugs used in a treatment plan.

 In this WEEKLY, we present a quick primer on the science behind HER2-positive, HR-positive, triple-negative, and the BRCA gene.